NoBrainerORM/nobrainer.io/docs/associations.md

 The `belongs_to` syntax is the following: `belongs_to :target, options`

 The following describes the different options `belongs_to` accepts:
+* `:primary_key`: the primary key to use on the target.
+Defaults to its primary key.
 * `:foreign_key`: the foreign key to use.
 Defaults to `:target_id`.
 * `:class_name`: the target class name.
 Defaults to `Target`.
 * `:index`: when true, the foreign key field gets an index declared to speed to